-A more detailed stop name can also be created by adding Street Name.
-In this example, Stanground Hi-Q tyres, adj has the Street Name of Whittlesey Road and in some systems this will appear as Stanground, adj.
-Hi-Q tyres, (on Whittlesey Road).
+In some systems a more detailed stop name is created by also adding Street Name.
+In the above example, Stanground Hi-Q tyres has the Street Name of Whittlesey Road, and in some systems this will appear as Stanground, Whittlesey Road, Hi-Q tyres, adj.
 All of which helps to give a very clear stop name to users.